tjuqxb/application-demo/README.md

 ### Features ###
 Implement CRUD operations for items.
 User can add comments when deleting itmes and cancel past deletions.
-The frontend would show undeleted items and deletion hitories.
+The frontend would show undeleted items and deletion histories.
-For one item, only the most recent deletion can be cancelled, but the history would be kept.
 Adopt transactional process for delete/undelete items.

 ### Database Design ###
 Item and DeleteRecord are in "one to many" relationship.
-Use an "is_deleted" field in item to mark deleted.
+In item use "is\_deleted" field to mark deleted.
+In deleteRecord, use "is\_cancelled" field to mark cancelled.
-For one item, only the most recent deletion can be cancelled, use an "is_cancelled" field to mark cancelled.
+For one item, only the most recent deletion can be cancelled,